-The Pandemic’s Biggest Mystery Is Our Own Immune System
+Immunology Is Where Intuition Goes to Die

 Immunity lasts a lifetime for some diseases—chickenpox, measles—but eventually wears off for many others.
 As the pandemic drags on, we should expect at least a few instances in which people who’ve beaten COVID-19 must beat it again.
 So far, the fact that reinfections are still the subject of smattered anecdotes suggests that “it’s happening at a very low rate, if at all,” Cobey says.
 But remember: A bigger pandemic is a weirder pandemic.
 When there are almost 5 million confirmed cases, something that occurs just 0.1 percent of the time will still affect 5,000 people.

 If people endure a second bout with COVID-19, the outcome is again hard to call.
 For some diseases, like dengue, an antibody response to one infection can counterintuitively make the next infection more severe.
-So far, there’s no evidence this happens with SARS-CoV-2, Krammer says, who expects that any reinfections would be milder than the first ones.
+So far, there’s no evidence this happens with SARS-CoV-2, says Krammer, who expects that any reinfections would be milder than the first ones.
 That’s because the coronavirus has a longer incubation time—a wider window between infection and symptoms—than, say, the flu.
 That could conceivably provide more time for memory cells to mobilize a new force of antibodies and T-cells.
-“Even if there’s some immunity loss in the future, it’s not that we’d have to go through this pandemic again.”
+“Even if there’s some immunity loss in the future, it’s not that we’d have to go through this pandemic again,” Cobey says.

 What will determine our future with the virus is how long protective immunity lasts.
 For severe coronaviruses like MERS and the original SARS, it persists for at least a couple of years.
 For the milder coronaviruses that cause common colds, it disappears within a year.
 It’s reasonable to guess that the duration of immunity against SARS-CoV-2 lies within those extremes, and that it would vary a lot, much like everything else about this virus.
-“Everyone wants to know,” says Nina Le Bert from the National University of Singapore.
+“Everyone wants to know,” says Nina Le Bert from the Duke-NUS in Singapore.
 “We don’t have the answer.”

 Most people still haven’t been infected a first time, let alone a second.
 The immediate uncertainty around our pandemic future “doesn’t stem from the immune response,” Cobey says, but from “policies that are enacted, and whether people will distance or wear masks.”
 But for next year and beyond, modeling studies have shown that the precise details of the immune system’s reactions to the virus, and to a future vaccine, will radically affect our lives.
 The virus could cause annual outbreaks.
 It might sweep the world until enough people are vaccinated or infected, and then disappear.
 It could lie low for years and then suddenly bounce back.
 All of these scenarios are possible, but the range of possibilities will narrow the more we learn about the immune system.